anshuc90/marvel/README.md

 ## Insights

 1. Percentage Distribution of Top 10 Races: In the given data, the major chunk of races are unknown (47.28%).
-From the known races, Humans are the most common race (32.35%) followed by Mutants and Gods/Eternal
+From the known races, Humans are the most common race (32.35%) followed by Mutants and Gods/Eternal (graph)[graphs/Percentage Distribution of Top 10 Races.png]

 2. Percentage Distribution of Top 10 Publishers: Based on the given data, we can see that the market is dominated by the top 2 players- Marvel comics dominate the market by 56.23% forllowed by DC comics at 31.16%.